University of the Witwatersrand: Growth and opposition to apartheid: 1959–1994

-As the university continued to grow (from a mere 6,275 students in 1963, to 10,600 in 1975, to over 16,400 by 1985), the expansion of the university's campus became imperative.
+As the university continued to grow to over 16,400 by 1985, the expansion of the university's campus became imperative.
 In 1964, the medical library and administrative offices of the Faculty of Medicine moved to Esselen Street, in the Hillbrow district of Johannesburg.
 In 1968, the Graduate School of Business was opened in Parktown.
-A year later, the Ernest Oppenheimer Hall of Residence and Savernake, the new residence of the Vice-Chancellor (replacing Hofmeyr House on the main campus) were both established, also in Parktown.
+A year later, the Ernest Oppenheimer Hall of Residence and Savernake, the new residence of the vice-chancellor (replacing Hofmeyr House on the main campus) were both established, also in Parktown.
 That same year, the Medical School's new clinical departments were opened.

 During the course of the 1960s, Wits acquired a limestone cave renowned for its archaeological material located at Sterkfontein.
-A farm next to Sterkfontein named Swartkrans rich in archaeological material was purchased in 1968, and excavation rights were obtained for archaeological and palaeontological purposes at Makapansgat, located in Limpopo Province.
+A farm next to Sterkfontein named Swartkrans rich in archaeological material was purchased in 1968 and excavation rights were obtained for archaeological and palaeontological purposes at Makapansgat, located in the Limpopo Province.

-The 1960s also witnessed widespread protest against apartheid policies.
-This resulted in numerous police invasions of campus to break up peaceful protests, as well as the banning, deportation and detention of many students and staff.
-Government funding for the university was cut, with funds originally meant for Wits often being channelled to the more conservative Afrikaans universities instead.
-Nonetheless, in the words of Clive Chipkin, the "university environment was filled with deep contradictions", and the university community was by no means wholly united in opposition to apartheid.
-This stemmed from the Wits Council being dominated by "highly conservative members representing mining and financial interests", and was compounded by the fact that the mining industry provided major financial support for the university.
-With a strongly entrenched "[c]olonial mentality" at Wits, along with "high capitalism, the new liberalism and communism of a South African kind, combined with entrenched white settler mores (particularly in the Engineering and Science faculties) ... the university ... was an arena of conflicting positions generally contained within polite academic conventions".

-The University of the Witwatersrand is dedicated to the acquisition, advancement and imparting of knowledge through the pursuit of truth in free and open debate, in the undertaking of research, in scholarly discourse and in balanced, dispassionate teaching.
-We reject any external interference designed to diminish our freedom to attain these ends.
-We record our solemn protest against the intention of the Government, through the threat of financial sanctions, to force the University to become the agent of Government policy in disciplining its members.
-We protest against the invasion of the legitimate authority of the University.
-We protest against the proposed stifling of legitimate dissent.
-In the interests of all in this land, and in the knowledge of the justice of our cause, we dedicate ourselves to unremitting opposition to these intended restraints and to the restoration of our autonomy.